What You Need to Know About Fasting While Breastfeeding

 Sometimes the above symptoms are a result of the detoxing process, so here are a few tips if you experience any adverse reactions.
 These have helped me when I started intermittent fasting while breastfeeding.

-- Start with a larger eating window (12 hour fast, 12-hour eating window, then reduce it from there as you feel comfortable)
+- Start with a larger eating window (12 hour fast, 12-hour eating window, then reduce your eating window as you feel comfortable)

 - Drink electrolytes